nicslabdev/MOTAM-Gateway/simulation/README.md

-# Gateway simulation #
+# Gateway simulation

 Here you can find a preloaded simulation of a car trip.
 The information is sent by a Wifi Direct socket in JSON format.

-This Python script starts the Wifi Direct connection, so it isn't necessary to run manually *wifi_pruebas/start.sh* bash script.

-The simulation has a duration of 155 seconds, but it's reproduced in loop.
+Although the simulation has a duration of 155 seconds, it's reproduced in loop.
+So script doesn't stop.

 ## Simulated beacons deployed